 Another way that B2B businesses can indirectly ask for client referrals is through being a part of the local chamber of commerce branch.
 Being a part of this organization is beneficial because it involves a group of small to medium-sized local businesses collaborating to spread awareness of their businesses and they can connect the right decision-makers with the right businesses through word-of-mouth.

 And last but not least, the final common way you can generate sales leads without cold calling is by attending local networking events.
 While this approach to lead generation may be time-consuming and take a lot of prep work, it’s a great way to get face-to-face with potential buyers and explore what they may be looking for in a B2B product or service provider.

 As your sales and marketing teams attend networking events, it’s crucial that they use this time to learn about their target market rather than securing a sale or meeting.
 During this time, your sales and marketing experts can ask open-ended questions regarding what a potential buyer may be looking for when it comes to a potential B2B partnership.

-Cold calling may be an incredibly effective approach to lead generation, but it’s not for every business in every industry.
-Depending on the region you serve and the buyer personas of decision-makers in your target market, there may be some other lead generation methods you can use to consistently engage your audience and generate more revenue for your business.
+While cold calling is still an incredibly effective approach to lead generation, but it’s not for every business in every industry.
+Luckily, there are many alternatives cold calling that you can use to consistently engage your audience and generate more consistent revenue for your business.

-At Abstrakt Marketing Group, we help B2B companies across the nation implement outbound and inbound lead generation solutions that help build their sales pipelines and generate more sales opportunities.
-If you need a hand creating and maintaining a business growth solution that yields results, contact the sales and marketing experts at Abstrakt!
+At Abstrakt Marketing Group, we help B2B companies across the nation implement a variety of lead generation strategies that help them build their sales pipelines and generate more sales opportunities.
+When you’re ready to hire an outsourced sales and marketing firm to serve as an extension of your sales and marketing team, contact the business growth experts at Abstrakt!